trinitysc/jekyll-blog/_events/guest-service.md

 layout: event
 title: Take a Walk in My Worldview
 tags: visitors
-date: 2024-11-03
+date: 2024-04-06
-image: media/events/splendour-and-suffering.png
 ---

-Splendour amid Suffering – how can they coexist?

-This service is designed to be accessible to new Christians and those investigating Christiantiy.
+Our next Guest Services take place on 6 April.
+These services are designed to be accessible to new Christians and those investigating Christiantiy.
+Details to follow.
 <!--excerpt end-->